What is Fever Free Zone (FFZ)?

 Who is it for?

 FFZ is for responsible business owners who want to minimise the risk of C19 to their staff and customers and who are prepared to take action to do so.

 FFZ is for members of the public who recognise the ongoing danger of C19 and recognise their own responsibilities while wanting to get their life back as far as possible to normal.
 FFZ allows them to ensure they minimise their own risk and that of their vulnerable loved ones and others they meet out in the world.

 FFZ is for anyone who wants to be part of the solution to C19 and not part of the ongoing problem.

 For the visitors to the high-street FFZ is a free app available for download from the website directly to a smartphone (no need to access the android or iOS app store).

 For responsible businesses, FFZ has a tiered subscription and monthly membership fee based on the size of the business.
-See our Compliance & Kit page for more information about pricing.
+Click here for more information about pricing.